Sphenacodontidae: Characteristics

 Due to the scarcity of evidence, there is ambiguity surrounding the appearance and evolution of non-mammalian synapsid integument.
-Skin impressions from a sphenacodontid described in 2025 revealed they were covered in scales rather than leathery skin or hair.
+Skin impressions from resting trace fossils from Early Permian of Germany from a sphenacodontid described in 2025 revealed they were covered in epidermal scales similar to those of living reptiles, rather than leathery scaleless skin or hair, with the trace indicating the underside of the body and tail of the sphenacodontid (likely Dimetrodon teutonis) were covered in rectangular scales, while the limbs were covered in hexagonal scales.